 One of the fallouts of Spicer’s tenure as White House press secretary was the fact that it robbed him of family time.
 The political strategist has worked to correct this anomaly since his resignation and is now focused on spending quality time with his kids.

 Sean Spicer hails from a family of five.
 His father’s name is Michael William Spicer while his mother’s name is Kathryn nee Grossman.
 The former press secretary also has two siblings namely, sister, Shannon, and brother, Ryan.
 Sean Spicer was quite close to his dad who would often call him just to say I love you.
-The senior Spicer, unfortunately, passed away in 2016 and his son detailed the trying period in his memoir titled The Briefing: Politics, The Press and The President.
+The senior Spicer, unfortunately, passed away in 2016, and his son detailed the trying period in his memoir titled The Briefing: Politics, The Press, and The President.

-Spicer disclosed that his father had been in a poor state of health for several years but nevertheless showered his love on his kids and grandkids.
+Spicer disclosed that his father had been in a poor state of health for several years but showered his love on his kids and grandkids.
 He eventually passed away on the 1st of December 2016 surrounded by his family.